PrincetonUniversity/MosaicSim/README.md

 ## Compiling Workloads

-Workloads must be specially compiled through some LLVM passes (to generate a data dependency graph for the simulator) and run on the host (to generate a trace of memory accesses and control flow paths).
+Workloads must be specially compiled through some LLVM passes, to generate a Data Dependency Graph (DDG) for the simulator and run on the host (to generate a trace of memory accesses and control flow paths).
 For this, we must use a MosaicSim wrapper (PDEC++) around the DECADES compiler.
 Then, the generated binary must be run natively.

 Type PDEC++ -h for all compilation options.

-For example, to compile the graph projections benchmark for 2 threads with decoupled supply/compute, navigate to workloads/graph_projections/gp_count/decades.
-Then type:
+For example, to compile the graph projections benchmark for 2 threads with decoupled supply/compute:

+    cd workloads/graph_projections/gp_count/decades

+These commands will compile and run for "Decoupled Implicit" mode.
+This compilation mode slices the _kernel_ function into supply and com- pute programs completely automatically.

     PDEC++ -m di -t 2 main.cpp
-    cd decades_base
+    decades_decoupled_implicit/decades_decoupled_implicit ../../../inputs/moreno_crime/x_to_y_graph.txt

+These commands will compile for "Base" mode.
+It identifies the _kernel_ function, per- forms function inlining and wraps the function invocation in the tile launcher.

+    PDEC++ -m db -t 2 main.cpp
-    ./decades_base ../../../inputs/moreno_crime/x_to_y_graph.txt
+    decades_base/decades_base ../../../inputs/moreno_crime/x_to_y_graph.txt

 After compiling and running, there should be files generated in a directory prefixed by "output".
 Check that decades_base/output*/ctrl.txt, decades_base/output*/mem.txt and decades_base/output*/graphOutput.txt are not empty.

 ## Running MosaicSim

 Type mosaicrun -h for all run options.

-To run the workload on MosaicSim, navigate back to the parent folder of decades_base (i.e. cd workloads/graph_projections/gp_count/decades).
+To run the workload on MosaicSim we invoke the simulation from the same folder that we compiled and run to generate the DDG and the memory trace.
 We must enter commandline arguments corresponding to what the workload was compiled for (for the example above, it would be decoupling with 2 threads).
 Type:

     mosaicrun -n 2 -d .